 To counteract sour whole wheat bread, there are a few solutions:

-These options will provide mean the bread proofs faster and taste less sour.
+These options will provide mean the bread proofs faster and will taste less sour.

 Well, it’s in the name, Sour-dough!
 Not all sourdough bread is sour though.
 It can be a bit of a shock if you slice into a loaf and discover a massive lactic twang!
 The majority of the sourness (or lack of) flavour comes from the starter.
 Lactic Acid Bacteria (LAB) is vital in a sourdough, it is actually responsible for producing more gas than the wild yeasts a starter attracts.